maxrdz/spacelink/README.md

 "Spacelink" can be found at https://gitlab.com/maxrdz/spacelink

-"Spacelink" is distributed under the terms of the GNU Affero General Public License, either version 3.0 or, at your option, any later version WITHOUT ANY WARRANTY.
+"Spacelink" is distributed under the terms of the GNU General Public License, either version 3.0 or, at your option, any later version WITHOUT ANY WARRANTY.
 You can read the full copy of the software license in the COPYING file.